Pay or die? Onco-tourism and corruption in Romania and Hungary

 Despite the uncertain data, it is clear that the number of diagnosed cancer patients has largely increased in Hungary between 2013 and 2015, since the above-mentioned European directive has been adopted.
 Within two years after the directive, 5000 new cases showed up in the Hungarian health care system, which is the greatest growth of the last decades.

-The rising number of Romanian cancer treatment centres proves that a similar trend can be detected there, too.
+The rising number of Romanian cancer treatment centers proves that a similar trend can be detected there, too.
 There can be several reasons behind these changes: either much more people are getting ill with cancer, or the diagnostic procedures have been improved, or data collecting became more efficient.

 The most possible reason is the massive migration of patients from the Romanian public health system towards the Romanian public firms and the Hungarian cancer institutions.

-In the last four years the highest number of chemotherapy and radiotherapy treatments have been used – besides hospitals in the capital, Budapest – at the Romanian-Hungarian border area, in Debrecen and in Szeged.
+In the last four years the highest number of chemotherapy and radiotherapy treatments have been used – besides hospitals in the capital, Budapest – at the Romanian-Hungarian border area, in Debrecen, and in Szeged.

 Although the budget of the Romanian National Cancer program has also grown in this period, it is still far behind the Hungarian resources.
 The Romanian cancer program had received 343 million Euros in 2017.